 - 1. The median: The middle value.
 If the performance levels of all herds are arranged in ascending order, the median is the performance of the middle herd.
 Half the herds do better and half do worse than the median value. - 2.
 The first quartile (25% value) and third quartile (75% value) describe the lower and upper limits of performance achieved by the middle 50% of herds.
 25% achieve "better" and 25% achieve "worse" than the limits for that parameter. - 3.
-The target value is the level achieved (or bettered) by 25% of the herds in the study.
-This value is the "better" of the first quartile (25%) or third quartile (75%) values.
-For parameters like somatic cell count, culling % and calving interval the target will be the 25% (lower) value, while for others (conception %, protein %, dry period cure %) it will be the 75% (higher) value.
+The target value used by InterHerd+ is the level achieved (or bettered) by 25% (1 in 4) of the herds in the study.
+This value is judged the "better" of the first quartile (25%) and third quartile (75%) values.
+For parameters like somatic cell count, culling % and calving interval